OfficeDev/office-js-docs-pr/docs/testing/test-debug-office-add-ins.md

 ## Test cross-platform and for multiple versions of Office

 Office Add-ins run across major platforms, so you need to test an add-in in all the platforms where your users might be running Office.
 This usually includes Office on the web, Office on Windows (both perpetual and Microsoft 365 subscription), Office on Mac, Office on iOS, and (for Outlook add-ins) Office on Android.
 However, there may be some situations in which you can be sure that none of your users will be working on some platforms.
-For example, if you are making an add-in for a company that requires its users to work with Windows computers and subscription Office, then you don't need to test for Office on Mac or perpetual Office on Windows.
+For example, if you're making an add-in for a company that requires its users to work with Windows computers and subscription Office, then you don't need to test for Office on Mac or perpetual Office on Windows.

 > [!NOTE]
 > On Windows computers, the version of Windows and Office will determine which browser control is used by add-ins.
 For more information, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

-> [!IMPORTANT]
+### Add-ins tested for Office on the web

-> Add-ins marketed through AppSource go through a validation process that includes testing on all platforms.
-In addition, add-ins are tested for Office on the web with all major modern browsers, including Microsoft Edge (Chromium-based WebView2), Chrome, and Safari.
-Accordingly, you should test on these platforms and browsers before you submit to AppSource.
+Add-ins are tested for Office on the web with all major modern browsers, including Microsoft Edge (Chromium-based WebView2), Chrome, and Safari.
+Accordingly, you should test on these platforms and browsers before you submit to [AppSource](/office/dev/store/submit-to-appsource-via-partner-center).
 For more information about validation, see [Commercial marketplace certification policies](/legal/marketplace/certification-policies), especially [section 1120.3](/legal/marketplace/certification-policies#11203-functionality), and the [Office Add-in application and availability page](/javascript/api/requirement-sets).

->
-> AppSource does not use Internet Explorer or the legacy version of Microsoft Edge (WebView1) to test add-ins in Office on the web.
-But if a significant number of your users will use legacy Edge to open Office on the web, then you should test with it.
-(Office on the web will not open in Internet Explorer, so you cannot, and do not need to, test Office on the web with Internet Explorer.)
-For more information, see [Support Internet Explorer 11](../develop/support-ie-11.md) and [Troubleshooting Microsoft Edge issues](../concepts/browsers-used-by-office-web-add-ins.md#troubleshoot-microsoft-edge-issues).
-Office still supports these browsers for add-in runtimes, so if you think you've encountered a bug in how add-ins run in them, please create an issue for the [office-js](https://github.com/OfficeDev/office-js/issues/new/choose) repo.
+Office on the web no longer opens in Internet Explorer or Microsoft Edge Legacy (EdgeHTML).
+Consequently, AppSource doesn't test Office on the web on these browsers.
+Office still supports these browsers for add-in runtimes, so if you think you've encountered a bug in how add-ins run in them, please create an issue for the [office-js](https://github.com/OfficeDev/office-js/issues) repository.
+For more information, see [Support older Microsoft browsers and Office versions](../develop/support-ie-11.md) and [Troubleshooting Microsoft Edge issues](../concepts/browsers-used-by-office-web-add-ins.md#troubleshoot-microsoft-edge-issues).

+### Add-ins tested for Office on Windows

+Some Office versions on Windows still use the webview controls that come with Internet Explorer and Microsoft Edge Legacy.
+AppSource tests whether your add-in supports these browser controls.
+If your add-in doesn't support these browser controls, AppSource only issues a warning and doesn't reject your add-in.
+In this instance, we recommend configuring a graceful failure message on your add-in for a smoother user experience.
+For further guidance, see [Support older Microsoft browsers and Office versions](../develop/support-ie-11.md).

 ## Sideload an Office Add-in for testing